psu13/mutable-states/content/A Beginner's Guide to the PSO.md

 Apparently the greatest modern sin that you can commit at an orchestra concert is not keeping track of how many movements have gone by, or just getting too excited and showing any kind of appreciation for the piece before it is actually over.
 I myself have been guilty of glaring at early clappers, but only because they took me out of my zone before the slow movement.

-My biggest single piece of advice for listening to classical music is to keep in mind that in almost every really great piece it's the *slow* movements that form the emotional core of the music.
-The fast and loud music looks and sounds great but to me are mostly just about showing off.
+My most important piece of advice for listening to classical music is to keep in mind that in almost every really great piece it's the *slow* movements that form the emotional core of the music.
+The fast and loud music looks and sounds great but to me is mostly just about showing off.
 Which is fine.
 But the real music is in the slow stuff.

 Most orchestra shows that you go to will have two or three shorter things in the first half and one or two longer things in the second half.
 The first half is also usually used for mindless filler, the already mentioned solo pieces, occasional feature pieces for members of the orchestra to show off, and all the “new music” that everyone thinks they should play and that you should listen to, but which no one really likes.
 There are of course happy and surprising exceptions in this last bucket once in a while.

-If I have one overall gripe about the structure of the mainline classical music shows at the PSO it's not that they are too long.
-My complaint is that for the sake of maintaining what people think of as the standard set length they add filler.
+If I have one overall gripe about the structure of the mainline classical music shows at the PSO it's that they *feel* too long.
+It's not that I mind the show going for about two hours or more.
+If the program is engaging and I'm locked in I'll gladly stay in my seat that long.
+I loves me a great Bruckner 9, or Mahler 2 after all.

+The problem is that such shows are relatively rare.
+But, for the sake of maintaining what people think of as the standard length of a concert, there is often a lot of filler.
 These are those short little pieces of fluffy nonsense that no one will remember five minutes into the first solo of the concerto that is the real point of the first half of the show.
 For a while at the PSO shows the band was playing small encore pieces from the tours after the the big piece at the end of the show, when everyone was in the mood for more.
 I think we should make this standard practice and move the filler from the start to the end.

 **What To Go See**